martinsumner/leveled/README.md

 This will start a new Bookie.
 It will start and look for existing data files, under the RootPath, and start empty if none exist.
 A LedgerCacheSize of 2000, a JournalSize of 500000000 (500MB) and a SyncStrategy of recovr should work OK.

 The book_start method should respond once startup is complete.
 The leveled_bookie module includes the full API for external use of the store.

+It should run anywhere that OTP will run - it has been tested on Ubuntu 14, MAC OS X and Windows 10.

 Running in Riak requires one of the branches of riak_kv referenced [here](docs/FUTURE.md).
 There is a [Riak branch](https://github.com/martinsumner/riak/tree/mas-leveleddb) intended to support the automatic build of this, and the configuration via cuttlefish.
 However, the auto-build fails due to other dependencies bringing in an alternative version of riak_kv, and the configuration via cuttlefish is broken for reasons unknown.
 Building this from source as part of Riak will require a bit of fiddling around.